MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 **Computer memory:**

--   The computer that hosts this site system role must have a minimum of 5% of the computers available memory free to enable the site system role to process requests.
+-   The computer that hosts this site system role must have a minimum of 5% of the computer's available memory free to enable the site system role to process requests.

--   When this site system role is co-located with another site system role that has this same requirement, this memory requirement for the computer does not increase, but remains at a minimum of 5%.
+-   When this site system role is co-located with another site system role that has this same requirement, this memory requirement for the computer doesn't increase, but remains at a minimum of 5%.

 ###  <a name="bkmk_2008FSPpreq"></a> Fallback status point
+**IIS configuration:**

-**IIS configuration:** Requires the default IIS configuration with the following additions:
+The default IIS configuration is required with the following additions:

 -   IIS 6 Management Compatibility: